erg220/erg220.github.io/README.md

-# erg220.github.io
+#eric Greenberg
+##About ME
-My name is Eric Greenberg and I am currently a sophomore at Lehigh University.
+My name is Eric Greenberg and I am currently a sophomore at Lehigh University.I am currently majoring in Journalism while minoring in real estate.